hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

    the `Certificate Authority (CA) Bundle` option so that PTFE can properly trust any certificates issued by private CAs.

+~> **Note**: If PTFE is configured with a SSL key and certificate issued against a private CA, the certificate chain for that CA must be included here as well.
+This allows the instance to properly query itself.

 ### Operational Mode Decision